 Ms. Greenberg is the first and only actress ever to star in two Off-Broadway musicals at the same time, with leading roles in Danny and Sylvia: The Danny Kaye Musical, and the solo show One Night with Fanny Brice.

-Kimberly's own solo show, Fabulous Fanny: The Songs and Stories of Fanny Brice, has been touring for the past three years with the Huffington Post stating the show brings "Fanny Brice to Fabulous Life"!
+Kimberly's own solo show, Fabulous Fanny: The Songs and Stories of Fanny Brice, has been touring for the past four years with the Huffington Post stating the show brings "Fanny Brice to Fabulous Life"!
 Fabulous Fanny performances have inlcuded Feinstein’s prestigious 54 Below (NYC), Nelson Hall Theatre 10th Anniversary Season (CT), The Goodwill Theatre (NY), Jewish Museum of Monmouth County (NJ).
 Huck Boyd Community Center (KS), Florissant Civic Center (MO), Freeport Concert Association (NY), Group Theatre Too 10th Anniversary Season (NYC), as well as numerous Shalom/Yiddish Clubs and Retirement Communities across the country.
 For more information on upcoming shows and/or to book for your venue visit www.fabulousfannybriceshow.com.

 On Broadway, Kimberly portrayed Fanny Brice in Speakeasy Dollhouse: Ziegfeld Midnight Frolic at the Liberty Theatre, Broadway’s Only Hidden Theatre.
 Her Fanny Brice portrayal also continues as part of the Broadway-bound musical Ghostlight, by Matthew Martin and Tim Realbuto, a role she originated during its run in the New York Musical Theatre Festival (NYMF) at the Signature Theatre in 2011, and has since been developing as the show aims for Broadway.